• Calendar

 •

 In addition, KSC promotes soy and the benefits of using soy products to consumers.
-It also informs Kansas soybean farmers about its activities through farmer communications and participation in state and national industry events.
+KSC informs Kansas soybean farmers about its activities through farmer communications and participation in state and national industry events.

 Useful Links